apollographql/apollo-server/docs/source/best-practices/schema-design.md

 }
 ```

-This is the actual `Node` interface.
-It has only one field which is an `ID!`, meaning it is a schema unique string that is required to exist.
-To use the `Node` interface in our example, we would write our types like so:
+This `interface` declaration has the only field it will ever need: an `ID!` field, which is required to be non-null in all operations (as indicated by the `!`).

+To take advantage of this new interface, we can use as the underlying implementation for the other types that our schema will define.
+For our example, this means we'll use it to build `Post` and `Author` object types:

 ```graphql
 type Post implements Node {